-So today's walk, of another 8.4 miles, means we have now completed 62.4 miles of the South Downs Way

-We're nearly two thirds of the way with some of the most classic South Downs terrain ahead of us.
+So, today's walk, of another 8.4 miles, means you have now completed 62.4 miles of the South Downs Way.
+You're nearly two thirds of the way with some of the most classic South Downs terrain still to come.

-Week 7 - Truleigh Hill...
-Ditchling Beacon 8 miles.
+WALK 7 - TRULEIGH HILL...
+DITCHLING BEACON 8 MILES.

-Meeting at the YMCA building at the top of Truleigh Hill, we today continue our eastward trek and passing the antennae at the Radio Station, continue to the viewpoint at Edburton Hill.
+Meeting at the YMCA building at the top of Truleigh Hill, today continue your eastward trek and passing the antennae at the Radio Station, continue to the viewpoint at Edburton Hill.